ilan2004/mindshift/TUTORIAL_SYSTEM_SETUP.md

 3. Users can manage tutorials via the dashboard
 4. The system respects user preferences and completion state

-The tutorial system is fully integrated with your existing MindShift styling and personality-aware theming system!
+The tutorial system is fully integrated with your existing Nudge styling and personality-aware theming system!